marlonecobos/rangemap/README.md

 ### Project description

-Student: Marlon E. Cobos
+Student: *Marlon E. Cobos*

-Mentors: Narayani Barve, Vijay Barve, and Alberto Jiménez Valverde
+Mentors: *Narayani Barve, Vijay Barve, and Alberto Jiménez Valverde*

 The species range maps project is motivated by the importance of information about species distribution for processes of conservation planning and the study of spatial patterns of biodiversity.
 In the face of multiple threats related to Global Change, protection and mitigation actions are crucial for maintaining the health of the planet, and knowing where species are located constitutes in primary information for starting these efforts.
 Currently, generation of species ranges maps may take several steps and the use of specialized software.
 Thanks to the recent development of specialized packages, R is rapidly becoming an excellent alternative for analyzing the spatial patterns of biodiversity.
 Taking advantage of these packages and the versatility of R, the aim of this project was offering handily and robust open source tools to obtain reliable proposals of species distribution ranges and to analyze their geographical patterns.
 A large community of students, researchers, and conservation managers can be benefited by this project since these tools will be freely available and will improve the way in which studies of species distributions are developed.

+#### Estatus of the project

+At the moment we have completed all the proposed tasks.
+Some of the planned functions were not developed since other packages have similar functionalities.
+Instead, we created other functions not considered initially but that complement this package with useful options for visualization.
+Next steps include massive testing of this package functions and submitting it to CRAN.

-All commits can be seen at the <a href="https://github.com/marlonecobos/rangemap/commits/master" target="_blank">complete list of commits</a>.
+All commits made can be seen at the <a href="https://github.com/marlonecobos/rangemap/commits/master" target="_blank">complete list of commits</a>.

 Following you can find a brief description of the produced R package, as well as some examples of its.